defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ### **EIP-7** – `DELEGATECALL` Introduction (late 2015)

-`DELEGATECALL` replaced the older `CALLCODE` opcode, addressing issues where `CALLCODE` didn’t preserve `msg.sender` or `msg.value` as the *original* caller.
-This was a key enabler for proxy contract patterns, libraries, and composable “logic & data” separation.
+`DELEGATECALL` replaced the older `CALLCODE` opcode, addressing issues where `CALLCODE` didn't preserve `msg.sender` or `msg.value` as the *original* caller.
+This was a key enabler for proxy contract patterns, libraries, and composable "logic & data" separation.
 The important things are that:

 - Code is called in the *context* of the current contract.
-- `msg.sender` remains the original caller, enabling advanced patterns like “upgradeable proxies.”
+- `msg.sender` remains the original caller, enabling advanced patterns like "upgradeable proxies."

 :::info
 See https://ethereum.stackexchange.com/questions/3667/difference-between-call-callcode-and-delegatecall